fishtoadsoft/reddit-sentiment-analyzer/README.md

 # Reddit Sentiment Analyzer 😁😐😕

-Reddit Sentiment is a [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) CLI tool for [Reddit](https://www.reddit.com/).
+The Reddit Sentiment Analyzer is a [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) CLI tool for [Reddit](https://www.reddit.com/).
 Reddit Sentiment gathers comments and builds a sentiment score for the following reddit abstractions:

 - **Listings**: Get the sentiment based on top comments in an article
 - **Users**:  Get the sentiment based on the most recent comments submitted